-The Board of Barbering and Cosmetology (BBC) set minimum standards for this program of study: Cosmetology and Barbering programs.
+The Board of Barbering and Cosmetology (BBC) set minimum standards for these programs of study: Cosmetology.
 The minimum number of class hours and the total clock hours for each course, as outlined in the program's Rules and Regulations booklet, must be met to qualify the student for licensure.